Mindflutter/domain_analyzer/README.md

 * Make default values configurable, parse it with ConfigParser
 * Cover the codebase with tests, where it makes sense
 * Provide proper packaging with setup.py, requirements.txt
 * Make the app asyncronous somehow (domain list retrieving maybe?)
+* Store results in some DB instead of file dump